nitzanpap/auto-tab-groups/extension/README.md

 ## Bugs / Issues / Feature Requests

-Please report any issues or feature requests [here](https://docs.google.com/forms/d/e/1FAIpQLScdrbrDYZaTXEcpj7KQD6oGpv_TQ1iMIV19DeUxNlIO5sSUtg/viewform?usp=dialog).
+Please report any issues or feature requests using our [feedback form](https://docs.google.com/forms/d/e/1FAIpQLScdrbrDYZaTXEcpj7KQD6oGpv_TQ1iMIV19DeUxNlIO5sSUtg/viewform?usp=dialog).

 If you like this extension, please consider rating it 5 stars :)